 The main downside of Capital One auto loans is the fact you can only use their purchase loans at participating dealers.
 They let you get pre-qualified for an auto loan without a hard inquiry on your credit report, but you’re limited in terms of where you can use your loan proceeds.
 If you want to buy a truck off a friend or happen to find a car you want to buy at a small boutique dealership that doesn’t partner with Capital One, you can’t use this loan.

 Their loans are also limiting in other ways, including the fact Capital One doesn’t finance vehicles in Alaska or Hawaii.
-Also note that, while Capital One offers interest rates starting at 3.79% for purchase loans, the best rates and terms only go to consumers with very good credit, which is usually considered anyone with a FICO score of 740 or higher.
+Also note that, while Capital One offers low interest rates for purchase loans, the best rates and terms only go to consumers with very good credit, which is usually considered anyone with a FICO score of 740 or higher.
 Customers may qualify for the best rates with slightly lower scores, but those with “average” credit or “poor” credit will wind up paying considerably higher interest rates for the same loan.

 Finally, Capital One does require a minimum income of $1,500 to $1,800 a month for their auto loans, and that requirement can surge based on the amount you want to borrow.